embiimob/Sup/README.md

 * all transactions and objects in this experiment were entered using apertus.io  http://Apertus.io

-** see the example transaction JSON files to begin experimenting with the entry and trading of your own Sup!? apertus.io P2FK blockchain objects and comments
+** see the example transaction JSON files to begin experimenting with the entry and trading of your own Sup!? apertus.io P2FK objects and comments